What Is Unintentional Tort?

 What Are the Elements of a Negligence Case?

-While building your personal injury case, make sure you have the five elements of negligence: damages, duty, breach of duty, proximate cause and cause in fact.
+While building your injury case, make sure you have the five elements of negligence: damages, duty, breach of duty, proximate cause, and cause.
 Juries look for these elements when deciding on a negligence case verdict, so check that they exist to begin with.

 As the plaintiff, you must demonstrate that you suffered a physical injury or another type of legally recognized harm.
 Even if the at-fault party committed a negligent act, that disregard must have resulted in actual damages to an individual to whom the at-fault person owed a duty of care.